Dry Eye Center of Salem

 Equinox Low Level Light Therapy is a powerful and unique treatment that is non-invasive.
 It is a pain and stress-free Meibomian Gland & Dry Eye Treatment.
 It also sucessfully treats styes and chalazion (cysts) of the eyelids.

-Here’s a study on the benefits of Low level Light Therapy for patients with Meibomian Gland Dysfunction
+Benefits of Low level Light Therapy for patients with Meibomian Gland Dysfunction

 According to Dr. Travis Taylor, patients with moderate to severe disease should undergo 3 Equinox LLLT treatments to ensure better, longer-lasting results.